 The first event time entry that matches the above checks is the one that is active when a station opens the event in the check-in system.
 If none match, the check-in system is closed for that event.

 This step is required if you want to print labels during the check-in process.
 You can control when and which labels print during check-in.

 To set a label, click on the "Check-In" tab within the event and select the "Labels" sub tab.
 Then click on "Assign Label."

 A pop up will appear with the following fields:

 Label - this is the label to print.
 The drop down contains all labels uploaded to the system.
 These include both built-in and custom labels.
 Each label shows which printer it was designed for and will only actually print if that specific printer is online at the time of check-in.
 See this article for more information on uploading your own custom labels (Dymo only).

 Family Positions- check the family positions (within their primary family) this label should print for.
 The label will ONLY print if the person being checked in has one of the selected family positions.

 Groups- check the groups that this label should print for.
-The label will ONLY print if the person is being checked in to one of the selected groups.
+The label will ONLY print if the person is being checked into one of the selected groups.

 Important: name labels print per individual being checked in while security labels print for the entire group being checked in.

 You can assign as many labels to print as you would like.
-For kids check-in, we recommend at least having a name and security label print when a child checks-in.
+For kids check-in, we recommend at least having a name and security label printed when a child checks-in.
 See screenshot below for configuration.